kamioftea/advent-of-code-2023/pubs/blog/day_6.md

     }
 ```

-Implementing part one only requires using the `+` and `-` variants of the quadratic formula to solve.
-The square
+Implementing part one requires using the `+` and `-` variants of the quadratic formula to find the roots of
-root and division will need the numbers to be manipulated as floats.
+the quadratic equation, which are the bounds of the range.
+The square root and division will need the numbers to be
+manipulated as floats.

 There was an out by one error to resolve here.
 For races where the root is not an exact integer the valid values are the
 next integer higher than the lower bound (`lower_bound::ceil()`) to the previous integer below the upper